CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 ## getTournamentPersons

 Returns **deepCopies** of persons extracted from tournament participants.
+Each person includes an array of `participantIds` from which person data was retrieved.

 ```js
 const { tournamentPersons } = tournamentEngine.getTournamentPersons({